RakhithJK/dbeaver-dbeaver-wiki/Data-migration.md

 * _Set to NULL_.
 All values in the corresponding column will be set to null.
 * _Constant._ All values in the corresponding column will be set to the specified constant.
 * _Expression_.
-This transformer uses expressions to calculate the cell's value.
+This transformer uses expressions (namely, JEXL expressions) to calculate the cell's value.
+You can use basic arithmetic operations and column names to construct an expression.

 You can define a target table by clicking on a cell in the **Target** column and entering its name, or press the **New** button ![](images/dt/dbt_step3_New_button.png) and enter a new name in the opened dialog box.